 SafeCare Colorado provides weekly home visits with direct skill training and resources for parents.
 Families with children 0-5 years of age receive support managing child behavior, keeping their home free of safety hazards, and taking care of their child’s basic health care needs.
-This program is evidence-based and participation is voluntary.
-To learn more information about this program, please call 719-543-7739 ext.
-114.
+To learn more information about this program, please call 719-543-7739

 Family-centered parenting courses to build positive parent-child relationships.
-Provides families with children of all ages the skills and resources to incorporate positive experiences in daily family life and builds strong character, a sense of self-worth and a nurturing home environment for both the children and the parents.
+This program provides families with children of all ages the skills and resources to incorporate positive experiences in daily family life.
 The program classes are available in the Tuesday and Thursday evening and on Saturday.
 Parents and children attend together and receive free meals and childcare.
 Class options include Nurturing Parenting for families with children 0-12 years of age, Nurturing Fathers, Circle of Parents in Recovery, Parents and Teens, Teen Parents, Nurturing Teens, Co-Parenting for families facing separation or divorce, and parents who are incarcerated.
 For class schedules or information call 719-586-8634 or visit www.nurturingparenting.com

 Diaper Bank of Southern Colorado

 Like hunger, a lack of diapers has a profound impact on a child and the family.
 Ensuring that every baby can be clean, dry and healthy, diaper assistance is available for low-income families with babies and toddlers.
 Call 719.544.4233 for more information.